-- assess the hydraulic characteristics of the materials screened by the wells. - determine the presence/absence of MGP-related constituents dissolved in groundwater and if present, whether they are at a concentration in excess of NYSDEC Class GA Standards.
+Determine the presence/absence of MGP-related constituents dissolved in groundwater and, if present, whether they are at a concentration in excess of NYSDEC Class GA Standards.

-3.3 Geophysical Survey
+3.3 Background Investigation (Geophysical Survey)

-A geophysical survey will be performed using electromagnetic (EM-31) and Ground Penetrating Radar (GPR) surveys in accessible areas of the site and inside the highbay garage area of the Service Center.
-The objectives of the geophysical survey are to:

-- locate below-grade remnants of former MGP structures (particularly the former holders). - assess the location of possible underground utilities. - evaluate the depth to and configuration of the bedrock surface (if the bedrock surface is less than approximately 15 feet below grade). - fine-tune the locations of soil borings and monitoring wells to be installed during the SC.
+A geophysical survey will be performed using electromagnetic (EM-31) and Ground Penetrating Radar (GPR) surveys in accessible areas of the study area.
+The objectives of the geophysical survey are to locate sub-grade structures, possible unknown utilities, and the location of the former Wilkeson Slip and Erie Canal, and fine-tune the locations of soil borings and monitoring wells to be installed during the SC.